cheehu/xna2/README.md

 ![NOMA API ORM](noma_api.png)

-## Deployment
+## Deployment for Production

-NOMA can be deployed on Nginx and Gunicorn running on CentOS.
-Please contact the author for consulting & system integration serivces.
+NOMA can be deployed as cloud-based service.
+The deployment guide is still a work in progress.
+Please contact the author for consulting serivces.

+## Contributing

+Should you wish to contribute to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository

 ## Authors